 This command stands for remove directory (rmdir).
 It helps in removing the target directory.

-touch command is used to make files or in other words, create new file.
-You can create a new file of any type using touch command.
+the touch command is used to make files or in other words, create a new file.
+You can create a new file of any type using the touch command.

 This creates a new file in the working directory of "text" format.

 This is called the remove command (rm).
 It is used to remove files just like rmdir is used to remove directories.

 This is also known as the find command.
 It helps in finding or locating a particular file, whose name and location you are unsure of.